hitendra1908/freelancer-service/README.md

 # FreelancerService

 FreelancerService is an API that allows freelancers to register and upload their documents for verification.
-Notifications are sent to freelancers for every document manipulation (create, update, delete).
+Notifications are sent to Kafka topic for every document manipulation (create, update, delete).

 ## Technologies Used
 This project utilizes the following technologies:
 * Spring Boot 3.3.2
 * Spring Data JPA
 * PostgreSQL 14
-* Maven
+* Maven 3.3.2
 * Java 21
 * JUnit 5
 * Docker
 * Kafka (for message delivery)
+* Kafka ui
 * [REST Assured](https://rest-assured.io/) and [Testcontainers](https://testcontainers.com/) (for Spring integration tests using a container)

 ## Project Structure